The best entrypoint on Bloom right now to start with is Maya Zuckerman’s interview:

-Pollination will take a strong focus on community health, with both the way the conference is facilitated and with how this track looks at the dimensions of health in society.
-This topic will be interwoven with insights from social justice and equality, highlighting solutions to empower communities to support their health and that of their bioregions.
+Bloom Network focuses on community health, with both the way we facilitate community spaces, and in addressing the dimensions of health in society at large.
+This topic is interwoven with insights from social justice and equality, highlighting solutions to empower communities to support their health and that of their bioregions.

 It will look at preventative health practices that provide low cost, community-building opportunities for health at home and in the workplace.
 Bloom is inclusive of the recovery and protection of ancestral health practices, ecopsychology, and holding space for deep ways of knowing and sensing.
 Psychedelic integration has historically been part of what brings people to this network.
 We’ll also explore health offerings that reverse the systemic oppression that contributes to violence and disease.
 Lastly, we will not shy away from acknowledging the metaphysical and spiritual realities that underpin community healing for many of us.

-Coordinating up to date technologies and research in sustainable technology is a critical focus of Pollination.
-Participants will survey a large-scale view of this content area, with an introduction to recent advances in energy, materials science, and governance technologies which support regenerative society.
+Coordinating up to date technologies and research in sustainable technology is a critical focus of Bloom Network.
+Participants will survey a large-scale view of this content area, with an introduction to recent advances in energy, materials science, and governance technologies that support regenerative society.
 Examples of this include community-owned solar and wind power, decentralized energy technologies such as biogasification, liquid democracy and other governance innovations presented by blockchain technologies, and sustainable packaging.

 While these tools are scaling up in pockets of culture, they could be more widely and quickly adopted at appropriate scale.
-This working group will look at pathways that could be leveraged to accelerate proven solutions, and how to take action toward them over the 6 months following Pollination.
+This working group will look at pathways that could be leveraged to accelerate proven solutions, and how to take action toward them together.

 Artists, media professionals, makers, and creative activists will come together in this stream to dream up how to share regenerative inspiration across the planet.
 The sky is the limit for what we can conceive of together to instigate action and bring light to places of shared empathy.

-Outcomes of this working group could include a monthly mixtape of visionary activist music to circulate throughout Bloom Network and connected networks, or an interdisciplinary group to support artists’ work and provide financial pathways that don’t yet exist in the current gallery and academic ecosystem.
-What happens if we put artists in all of the topic tracks, to support creative thinking and embodied understanding?
+Projects we’d love to see here include a monthly mixtape of visionary activist music to circulate throughout Bloom Network and connected networks, or an interdisciplinary group to support artists’ work and provide financial pathways that don’t yet exist in the current gallery and academic ecosystem.
+What happens if we put artists in all of the Bloom topic tracks, to support creative thinking and embodied understanding?
 Let’s find out!
-Please bring your creative spark to Pollination and the Action Incubator, whatever that looks like to you.
+Please bring your creative spark to all Bloom happenings, whatever that looks like to you.